 1) Development work will speed up now: AAP MLAs after HC relief

-The AAP MLAs said today that the development work will speed up in their respective constituencies after the Delhi High Court
+The AAP MLAs said today that the development work will speed up in their respective constituencies after the Delhi High Court order.

 Kondli MLA Manoj Kumar said: "Development works were being affected in my constituency since my disqualification in the alleged office-of-profit case.
 Officers were not even picking up my phone."